-- Provide numbers of undergraduate students for each of the following categories as of the institution's official - Include international students only in the category "Nonresident aliens." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2021.

-• Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+- Include international students only in the category "Nonresident aliens." - · Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEUS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only unde r "Two or more races "

 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

-Nonresident aliens 6 33 33
+Nonresident aliens 2 22 32

-Hispanic/Latino 38 144 148
+Hispanic/Latino 52 154 158

-Black or African American, non-Hispanic 99 341 344
+Black or African American, non-Hispanic 92 336 353

-White, non-Hispanic 91 304 317
+White, non-Hispanic 117 339 349

 American Indian or Alaska Native, non-Hispanic 0 2 2

-Asian, non-Hispanic 13 60 63
+Asian, non-Hispanic 13 59 61

 Native Hawaiian or other Pacific Islander, non-

-Hispanic 1 4 4
+Hispanic 0 2 2

-Two or more races, non-Hispanic 24 68 68
+Two or more races, non-Hispanic 19 72 78

-Race and/or ethnicity unknown 2 24 35
+Race and/or ethnicity unknown 6 27 28

-TOTAL 274 980 1,014
+TOTAL 301 1,013 1,063